progrhyme/perl5-App-Memcached-CLI/README.md

 - **cachedump|dump|\\cd** _CLASS_ \[_NUMBER_\]

-    Shows keys and sizes and expiration times of some items in specified slab _CLASS_.
+    Shows detailed information including expiration times of some items in specified slab _CLASS_.

     You can specify _NUMBER_ of items to show.
     Without _NUMBER_ option, shows 20 items only by default.